oaklandgit/goboom-engine/README.md

 # DONE

+- Planets orbit their star (as opposed to just gliding across the screen)
+- Docking sound
+- Ship should attach to planet at correct landing point
 - Don't switch target planets - only set when empty
 - Play again
 - Reset all variables on game start